John McLaughlin (musician): 1990s

-In the early 1990s, he toured with his trio on the Qué Alegría album.
+In the early 1990s, McLaughlin toured with his trio on the Qué Alegría album.
 By this time, Eckhardt had left, with McLaughlin and Gurtu joined by bass player Dominique Di Piazza.
 In the latter stages of this trio's life, they were joined on tour by Katia Labèque alone, or by Katia and her sister Marielle, with footage of the latter configuration forming part of a documentary on the Labèque Sisters.
 Following this period he recorded and toured with The Heart of Things featuring Gary Thomas, Dennis Chambers, Matt Garrison, Jim Beard and Otmaro Ruíz.
 In 1993 he released a Bill Evans tribute album entitled Time Remembered: John McLaughlin Plays Bill Evans, with McLaughlin's acoustic guitar backed by the acoustic guitars of the Aighetta Quartet and the acoustic bass of Yan Maresz.

+In 1994, McLaughlin and Trilok Gurtu composed the soundtrack to the drama film Molom, conte de Mongolie, directed by Marie-Jaoul de Poncheville.
+The film was praised for its visual aspects, authenticity and acting by outlets such as The New York Times and Variety; Conversely, reception to the soundtrack was mixed, as Variety considered McLaughlin and Gurtu's score "too contemporary to mesh", while remarking that the Mongolian folk music in the soundtrack was "pleasant".
-In recent times McLaughlin has toured with Remember Shakti.

-In addition to original Shakti member Zakir Hussain, this group has also featured eminent Indian musicians U. Srinivas, V. Selvaganesh, Shankar Mahadevan, Shivkumar Sharma, and Hariprasad Chaurasia.
+McLaughlin formed a group, Remember Shakti and toured with them; In addition to original Shakti member Zakir Hussain, this group has also featured eminent Indian musicians U. Srinivas, V. Selvaganesh, Shankar Mahadevan, Shivkumar Sharma, and Hariprasad Chaurasia.
 In 1996, John McLaughlin, Paco de Lucia and Al Di Meola (known collectively as "The Guitar Trio") reunited for a world tour and recorded an album of the same name.
 They had previously released a studio album entitled Passion, Grace & Fire back in 1983.
 Meanwhile, in the same year of 1996 McLaughlin recorded The Promise.
 Also notable during the period were his performances with Elvin Jones and Joey DeFrancesco.